arthijayaraman-lab/crease_ga/docs/casestudy1.rst

 Figure 7.: CREASE predictions for the distribution of size and shapes of nanoparticle systems for 10 featureless scattering profiles collected at the Brookhaven National Laboratory.
 For each structural feature, the range of variation between the individuals of the genetic algorithm (last generation) are also plotted.

 After 200 generations, the CREASE GA outputs 100 sets of structural features for each input experimental profile and ranks them based on their fitness.
 It is therefore straight forward to obtain a range of variation for each structural feature, which is an advantage of CREASE compared to analytical models.
 The range of structural features output by CREASE for 10 experimental profiles is shown in **Figure 7**.
 CREASE provides a range for the distribution of nanoparticle size and shapes for each experimental profile.
 This helps in analyzing the size and shape dispersity of the nanoparticles.
+If users wish to only analyze dispersity in particle size from 1D scattering profiles by assuming a specific shape for all nanoparticles then the steps in this study can be repeated by keeping the mean aspect ratio for every structure at a constant value (as chosen by the user) and setting the standard deviation of aspect ratio to 0 for every structure.

 References
 __________